List of Making Fiends characters: Mort

 Mort is a blue-gray schoolboy that is "friendly to the extreme".
 Mort is always ready to offer advice and opinions, none of which ever make sense.
 He has an irrational fear of soda, but a tragic love of soda cans.
 He was first seen in episode 19 of the web show being picked up by an ice cream fiend.
-Despite the fact that he was only seen rarely, he will become more developed in the television series.
-According to Nick's site, he is a boy who gives nonsensical advice but so far in the series this has not been shown.
-He appears briefly in the TV series and has only been seen in the background.
-In fact, he never talked in the TV series, but he screamed once.
+Despite the fact that he was only seen rarely, he was supposed to become more developed in the television series.
+According to Nickelodeon's site, he is a boy who gives nonsensical advice but this has not been shown.
+He appears in the TV series and has only been seen in the background.
+He never talked in the TV series, but he screamed once.
 He is voiced by Peter Merryman.

 Violetta and Viktor

 Violetta and Viktor are Vendetta's parents that have been shrunk down and live in a hamster cage.
 Vendetta feeds them croutons and beans.
-It is possible that Vendetta used her parents to test the shrinking slug from "Shrinking Charlotte".
+It is possible that Vendetta used her parents to test the shrinking slug from "Shrinking Charlotte", though this is unconfirmed and is a theory.
 They are both unaware of Vendetta's cruelty and evilness.
 Both Violetta and Viktor dislike Charlotte since the day they spent together.
 She used them as toys and made them do insane things.
 They, however, liked her at the picnic and when they had a tea party over at Charlotte's house.
 They are voiced by Aglaia Mortcheva and Dave Wasson, respectively.
 They only appear in the TV series.

 Mrs. Minty

-Mrs. Minty (called Ms. Minty in "Toupee" to define that she isn't married) is a substitute teacher.
+Mrs. Minty (called Ms. Minty in ‘’Toupee’’ to define she is not married) is a substitute teacher.
 She is an elderly woman who, true to her name, is mint green.
 She refers to the classmates as "buttercups", "ducklings", and other diminutive terms of endearment.
 She seems to be unaware of Vendetta's reputation and abilities.
 In the web series, She also has a fear of Grudge.
 As seen in the episode "Toupee", Mr. Milk has a crush on her.
 She is voiced by Peter Merryman.